DogByteMarketing/faq-schema-shortcode/README.md

 ### 1.0.2

-- Updated: FAQs to allow a, em, and strong
+- Updated: FAQs to allow a, em, strong, ol, ul, li

 ### 1.0.1